Our KIND journey...

 KIND TO OUR PLANET

-Since 2019, Kathryn Wilson has partnered with CarbonClick to help combat the fight against climate change.
-CarbonClick is a New Zealand founded and run company, offering businesses opportunities to reduce their carbon emissions through offsetting projects.
-Through CarbonClick technology, we have offered our customers the choice to offset the carbon emissions of their purchases through offset projects, including projects such as reforestation of natural forests and high impact clean energy projects.
-Through our partnership, 250+ customers have offset their purchases since we launched the initiative in 2020.
+Since 2019, Kathryn Wilson has partnered with CarbonClick, a New Zealand founded and run company, offering businesses opportunities to reduce their carbon emissions through offsetting projects.
+Through our partnership with CarbonClick, 300+ customers have offset their purchases customers through projects such as reforestation of natural forests and high impact clean energy projects.

 To increase our effort in reducing emissions, in 2021 we will be donating $10 of every pair of our KIND collection shoes sold to CarbonClick to help restore and protect New Zealand forests.
 The donation will be made towards the Kaikoura project, helping to conserve and replant 99 hectares of lush native forest, helping to increase biodiversity and drawing down carbon.